(Updated: Jan.7, 2020) By: Phillip Houk of Fighting Irish Preview

 During the Rockne years of Notre Dame Football, ND was also unofficially referred to as “The Rovers” or “the Ramblers”.
 That was because they were not in a conference and some Midwest teams simply refused to play them.
 It is likely that at least some of the difficulty in scheduling was the result of religious bigotry toward Catholics.
 So Notre Dame choose to “ramble” or “rove” far and wide to find good competition.

 There was also a time Notre Dame was known unofficially as the “Terriers.”
 For many years, an IRISH Terrier nicknamed could be found on the ND football sidelines.
 The tradition started in 1924 when an Irish terrier was presented to Knute Rockne.
 The first Terrier was named ‘Tipperary Terrence’ and the most famous was known as ‘Clashmore Mike’. the Terrier mascot remained on the ND sideline until 1967 when the now famous leprechaun in a fighting pose was adopted.

-So as early as the Civil War, Our Lady's University had a connection to the name "The Fighting Irish".
-And several examples suggest that the Fighting Irish nickname was born not out of derision or stereotype but as a noble tribute to heroism and bravery.
+So as early as the Civil War, Our Lady’s University had a connection to the name “The Fighting Irish”.
+Several examples suggest that the Fighting Irish nickname was born not out of derision or stereotype but as a noble tribute to heroism and bravery.